Roman Waschuk

-Roman Waschuk (also Roman Vashchuk, Роман Ващук; born 28 January 1962 in Toronto, Ontario) has served as Ukraine's Business Ombudsman since January 1, 2022.
-A retired Canadian diplomat of Ukrainian ethnicity, he served as Ambassador of Canada to Ukraine from 2014 to 2019.
+Roman Waschuk (also Roman Vashchuk; Роман Ващук; born 28 January 1962) is a Canadian diplomat, who has served as Ukraine's Business Ombudsman since 1 January 2022.
+A retired diplomat of Ukrainian descent, he served as Ambassador of Canada to Ukraine from 2014 to 2019.

 Early life

 Waschuk's parents immigrated to Canada from Western Ukraine after the Second World War.
 His father was born in present-day Ivano-Frankivsk Oblast, his mother born in Buchach.
 He studied history with focus on Central and Eastern Europe, also German and Russian, receiving 1985 a MA at University of Toronto.
-He worked for the Commission of Inquiry on War Criminals July 1985 – December 1986, Providing background information to investigators and counsel on WW2-era events in Central, Eastern and Southern Europe.
-He is fluent in English, French, German, Russian, Ukrainian, Polish and Serbian.
+He worked for the Commission of Inquiry on War Criminals from July 1985 to December 1986, providing background information to investigators and counsel on WW2-era events in Central, Eastern and Southern Europe.
+He is fluent in English, French, German, Russian, Ukrainian, Polish, and Serbian.
 He was member of the Ukrainian Scouting organization "Plast" in Canada.

 Career

-1987 he began his career in the diplomatic service of the Ministry of Foreign Affairs of Canada.
+In 1987, he began his career in the diplomatic service of the Ministry of Foreign Affairs of Canada.
 First posted as second secretary for politics in the Canadian Embassy in Moscow, USSR.
 Then he subsequently served as political counsellor in Kyiv and minister-counsellor for (politics and economy in Berlin.

 1991-1994 he worked on East European affairs in the Department of Foreign Affairs, Trade and Development of Canada.
-From 1994 to 1998 he was Advisor at the Canadian Embassy in Kyiv.
+From 1994 to 1998, he was Advisor at the Canadian Embassy in Kyiv.

-In Ottawa Waschuk held the positions of a deputy director of the European Union Division, deputy director of the Policy Planning Division, director of the Global Partnership for Biological Non-Proliferation, Chemical Weapons Destruction and Redirection of Former Weapons Scientists Division, and director of the Stabilization and Reconstruction Programs Division.
+In Ottawa, Waschuk held the positions of a deputy director of the European Union Division, deputy director of the Policy Planning Division, director of the Global Partnership for Biological Non-Proliferation, Chemical Weapons Destruction and Redirection of Former Weapons Scientists Division, and director of the Stabilization and Reconstruction Programs Division.

 From 2011 to September 2014, Waschuk served as ambassador to Serbia, with concurrent accreditation to the Republic of Macedonia and Montenegro.